woodRock/fishy-business/docs/source/thoughts.rst

     * WeChat is used for everything, messenger, social media, payments - when your phone dies you are no longer a citizen.
     * Similar to digital vaccination pass system in New Zealand, when you phone dies you forfeit your rights as a human being.
     * AI prosthetics are cool, but still not available en-masse, the rich and  continue their already shelted and privelaged lifestyle.
 We could give these to everyone, but there is no economic incentive.
-    * Even kids notice the Narrow-AI / free lunch theorum in Artificial Intelligence
+    * Even kids notice the Narrow-AI / free lunch theorum in Artificial Intelligence.
     * Theres an AI solution for every unique problem (e.g. Siri, Alexa, Spot, GPT-3, AlphaFold), but no ONE AI that can generalize for everthing (AGI).
     * A noticeable divide between aritificial intelligence in an academic sense and industry applications for these technologies.
     * As adoption of AI increases ( **cough** the academics enter these industries) the diffusion of innovation can continue.